State and Local Policy Database

 Multifamily Programs

-Hawai’i Energy offers the Energy Smart 4 Homes (ES4H) program, which provides multifamily customers direct access to no-cost energy efficiency solutions, such as high-efficiency lighting and water measures and energy management devices.
+The Energy Smart 4 Homes (ES4H) program provides multifamily customers direct access to no-cost energy efficiency solutions, such as high-efficiency lighting and water measures and energy management devices.
 In addition to work in individual units, the program provides common area lighting retrofits at enhanced incentive levels.
-Savings, spending, and participation data for 2019 was not available.
+In 2021, Hawai’i Energy’s multifamily energy efficiency programs achieved 420 MWh in energy savings while spending $479,000.
+Participation data for 2021 was not available.

 Neither Hawai’i Electric nor Hawai’i Gas provide building managers with automated benchmarking data through ENERGY STAR Portfolio Manager for multitenant commercial or multifamily buildings.